sharadmv/beginner-hackjam/README.md

 ======================
 Welcome to Hack Jam 2013!
 If you don't know already, a Hack Jam is a low-stakes, low-pressure, shorter hackathon that Hackers at Berkeley holds at least once every semester.

 If you've never hacked before, don't be afraid!
 This is a guide that will help you through your first hack.
-We'll be building Cheeper, a lightweight, simpler version of Twitter.
+We'll be building Cheeper©, a lightweight, simpler version of Twitter.

 After you finish this, you'll have: